Storm timber recovery - VicForests project plan

-On 9 June and 10 June 2021 Victorian experienced a significant storm event which caused extensive damage across Gippsland, Southern Metropolitan Melbourne, the Dandenong Ranges and Central Victoria.
+On 9 June and 10 June 2021 Victoria experienced a significant storm event which caused extensive damage across Gippsland, Southern Metropolitan Melbourne, the Dandenong Ranges and Central Victoria.
 A subsequent major storm event on 29 October 2021 caused further damage across the state.

 In the hardest hit areas the storms resulted in a significant amount of fallen and hazardous trees and debris.